Implementation

 INFO

-MPP SDK raises an exception if configuration file is missing, broken or otherwise fails to load.
+The MPP SDK throws an exception if the configuration file is missing, corrupted, or fails to load.

 Target Membership